Translation: Sworn translation

-Telephone

-Many commercial services exist that will interpret spoken language via telephone.
-There is also at least one custom-built mobile device that does the same thing.
-The device connects users to human interpreters who can translate between English and 180 other languages.

 Internet

 Web-based human translation is generally favored by companies and individuals that wish to secure more accurate translations.
 In view of the frequent inaccuracy of machine translations, human translation remains the most reliable, most accurate form of translation available.
 With the recent emergence of translation crowdsourcing, translation memory techniques, and internet applications, translation agencies have been able to provide on-demand human-translation services to businesses, individuals, and enterprises.

-While not instantaneous like its machine counterparts such as Google Translate and Babel Fish (now defunct), web-based human translation has been gaining popularity by providing relatively fast, accurate translation of business communications, legal documents, medical records, and software localization.
+While not instantaneous like its machine counterparts such as Google Translate and Babel Fish (now defunct), as of 2010 web-based human translation has been gaining popularity by providing relatively fast, accurate translation of business communications, legal documents, medical records, and software localization.
 Web-based human translation also appeals to private website users and bloggers.
 Contents of websites are translatable but URLs of websites are not translatable into other languages.
 Language tools on the internet provide help in understanding text.